Getting Started with the API Client

 resource = resources[0]

-# Auto-convert to appropriate object (e.g., pydicom.Dataset for DICOM files)
+# Auto-convert to the appropriate object (for example pydicom.Dataset)

 # Save directly to file